pimcore/pimcore/doc/Development_Documentation/26_Best_Practice/02_Implementing_ Product_ Information_ Management.md

 In the following section, you will learn how to extend the Product class to manage different types of products without the need to create a specific class for each product.

-###### Managing different Product Types
+## Managing different Product Types

 In the previous section, you learned how to define bundle products.
 In this section, you will learn how to manage different types of products without creating a different class for each product type.
 If you need to manage a heterogeneous set of products, such as shirts and shoes, you will probably need specific attributes to better represent these concepts.
 Surely, we could create two different classes for shirts and shoes, but we will need to define redundant fields for both classes to describe properties that are shared between them—for example, the title, price, description, and so on.

 With *Objectbricks*, we just need to create little sets of attributes to describe specific fields and allow our class to dynamically add these bricks.
 As the name suggests, class objects can be composed of one or more bricks added to the common attributes.
 Before creating *Objectbrick* definitions, we need to create an attribute in the Product class to accommodate the various bricks.
-To create this attribute, just right-click on a panel component inside the class definition and select Add Data Component | Structured | Objectbricks, fill in the attribute name, and click on the Save button to apply the changes.
+To create this attribute, just right-click on a panel component inside the class definition and select **Add Data Component | Structured | Objectbricks**, fill in the attribute name, and click on the Save button to apply the changes.
 In the following screenshot, you can see an example of this:

 ![Objectbricks attribute](./img/pim_management/Picture11.png)